 Once April showers are finally behind us, is there anything better than taking in the May flowers while lounging outside and reading a book?
-Maybe a powerful memoir about motherhood or a taut psychological thriller?
-Or a laugh-out-loud essay collection from the one and only David Sedaris?
-To get you started, we’ve rounded up 12 of the month’s most exciting new releases.
+Maybe a thriller that’s billed as Big Little Lies meets Gossip Girl?
+Or a rom-com about a rising pop star and an industry veteran?
+To get you started, we’ve rounded up 13 of the month’s most exciting new releases.

 13 Books We Can’t Wait to Read in May

 PureWow editors select every item that appears on this page, and the company may earn compensation through affiliate links within the story.
 All prices are accurate upon date of publish.
 You can learn more about the affiliate process here.

 Jane Wong (How Not to Be Afraid of Everything) describes her debut memoir as “a rallying cry for radical Asian American women who are restaurant babies and tender daughters and rats like me who want to do more than just survive.”
 Wong spent much of her childhood at her family’s Chinese American restaurant on the Jersey shore.
 When her father disappeared into the casinos of Atlantic City, losing the family restaurant and leaving her family destitute, Wong’s mother showed her what it takes to make a life beyond just surviving.
 Meet Me Tonight in Atlantic City is about growing up working class, Wong’s path to forgiving her father, dealing with abusive and toxic men and the beauty of mother-daughter relationships.